thewildjacko/ChordCombiner-SwiftUI/README.md

 Finally, the user can tap a link in the detail page to view a mind map-style graph of all four-note chords, triads, and notes contained in the currently displayed chord.
 This graph uses data from the [image-charts](http://image-charts.com) API, using [graphviz dot language](https://graphviz.org/doc/info/lang.html) to build the URL.

 [View Navigation Map](https://app.thebrain.com/brain/2386d191-7ecd-4581-8c39-9b8a5e16722f/b317b021-f918-4cb2-a72f-7da1aa422953)

+## Concepts Used

+### Protocols

+The app uses protocols throughout to enforce conformance for custom types, and for composition.
+In one specific case, the app uses protocols and generics to facilitate reusuable views and functions for different types of data (see [Protocol Oriented Programming](protocol-oriented-programming).

 ## Initial Screen: [ChordCombinerView](https://github.com/thewildjacko/ChordCombiner-SwiftUI/blob/e72cc3202da023e8beeb25876318e258caf6e540/ChordCombiner-SwiftUI/ChordCombinerView.swift)